haysjp/euler.nodester/readme.md

+#Project Euler JavaScript solutions
-Solutions to [Project Euler](http://projecteuler.net) problems using JavaScript.
+This is a collection of solutions to [Project Euler](http://projecteuler.net) problems using JavaScript.
 This is a work in progress.

-Run locally:
+##Pull Requests
+Feel free to submit pull requests with solutions!

+##Run locally
+Requires Express and Jade

 ```
 $ git clone git://github.com/Fiveisprime/euler.nodester.git